arencrg/shoppingcarttutorial/README.md

 Go check out `App.js` in the `src` folder to see if you've done it the same way.
 Did you get it right?
 Are we on the same page?
 Is everything in the right order?

 Now it's up to you to design everything, use Bootstrap or just do everything manually with CSS...
 And there you go, a Shopping Cart!
+The shopping cart I did is on [Heroku](https://calleunopours.herokuapp.com/).
 Good luck coding!

 --------

-If you have any questions, shoot me a message at arencancode@gmail.com or slide into my DMs @euroCLANGuages ;-)
+If you have any questions, shoot me a message at arencancode@gmail.com or slide into my Twitter DMs @euroCLANGuages ;-)